Custom PDFs

 3. Navigate to the Workflow tab The Workflow tab at the top of the Forms screen.

-4. Add the desired Workflow event and open the Advanced section An example workflow event and the Advanced button below the event configuration options.
+4. Add the desired Workflow event and open the Advanced section Advanced menu on the Email submission event.

-5. In the PDF Configuration settings, select the Custom tab and choose the desired Custom PDF from the dropdown The 'Custom' PDF Configuration tab and an example file in the Custom PDF dropdown.
+5. In the PDF Configuration settings, select the Custom tab and choose the desired Custom PDF from the dropdown Custom tab under PDF Configuration with the option to select a custom PDF and allow resulting filled fields on the PDF to be edited.

 6. Click Save to save your changes to the form The green, rectangular Save button in the upper-right corner of the Forms screen.